 For the most comfort, do the exercises lying down.
 Your bed is an excellent place to do your exercises.

 Bend both your ankles up, pulling your toes toward you, then bend both your ankles down, pointing your toes away from you.
-In addition, rotate your foot clockwise and counterclockwise, keeping your toes pointed toward the ceiling.
+In addition, rotate each foot clockwise and counterclockwise, keeping your toes pointed toward the ceiling.

 Tighten the muscles in front of your thigh by pushing the back of your knee down into the bed.
 Hold for 5 seconds and relax.
+Repeat with opposite leg.

 Lie flat on your back.
 Come up on both elbows.
 Straighten arms out behind you and come to a sitting position.
 Lower yourself down onto your elbows again, then down to lying flat.